Mausy5043/python-nut3/README.md

 ```bash
 python -m pip install pynut3
 ```
+This software was not tested on systems other than Linux (Debian) and macOS.
+If you have access to another OS, feel free to contribute improvements for support.

 ## Usage

 See `demo/upsdemo.py` for a usage example.

 Please note that this module has completely and intentionally broken backwards compatibility with (previous) versions of pynut3.

 ## Acknowledgements